by Texas Homesteader ~

 Same comment about beautyberry as essential oils.
 No data that I’m aware of.”

-So I don’t know if essential oil has been proven to repel chiggers or if it’s been proven it can help with the itching.
-And using botanicals crushed and tucked into your socks?
+So I don’t know if essential oil has been proven to repel chiggers, or if it’s been proven it can help with the itching.
+And using various botanicals crushed and tucked into your socks?
 I have no idea.

 Rest assured, my friends.
 I’ll not be applying insecticide to our yard.
 Instead we’ll be focusing on keeping the little beasties off our skin.
 Here are the methods we use here on the Homestead:

-- Wear loose clothing comprised of dense fabric long-sleeve shirts & pants.
+- Wear loose-fitting clothing comprised of dense fabric, long-sleeve shirts & pants.

 - Tuck pant legs into boots or even socks.